 We estimate that the net proceeds from our issuance and sale of [•] shares of our common stock in this offering will be approximately \$[•] million, assuming an initial public offering price of \$[•] per share, which is the midpoint of the estimated initial public offering price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional shares in full, we estimate that our net proceeds will be approximately \$[•] million.
+If the underwriters exercise their option to purchase additional shares in full to cover over-allotments, if any, we estimate that our net proceeds will be approximately \$[•] million.

-We currently anticipate using the net proceeds from this offering, together with our existing resources, as follows: (1) to fund the remaining costs of IkT-148009 IND applications to the FDA for PD and related GI complications; (2) to fund Phase 1 trials in healthy volunteers for IkT-148009 and a Phase 1b study in treatment-naive PD patients, as well as to fund a Phase 2 clinical trial in this patient population; (3) to fund the costs to advance IkT-148009 in early-stage PD patients; (4) to optimize additional novel c-Abl inhibitors in our compound portfolio for DLB and MSA; (5) to validate target engagement markers in the central and peripheral nervous systems for all these medications; and (6) the remainder, if any, to fund general research and development activities, working capital and other general corporate activities including outstanding costs for intellectual property prosecution.
+We currently anticipate using the net proceeds from this offering, together with our existing resources, as follows: (1) to fund the remaining costs of IkT-148009 IND applications to the FDA for PD and related GI complications; (2) to fund Phase 1 trials in healthy volunteers for IkT-148009 and a Phase 1b study in treatment-naive PD patients, as well as to fund the Phase 2 clinical trial in this patient population; (3) to fund the Phase 2 trial of IkT-148009 in treatment naive PD patients who have GI complications; (4) to validate target engagement markers in the central and peripheral nervous systems for all these medications; (5) to complete dose-calibration studies for IkT-001Pro relative to Imatinib's standard of care and prepare the NDA application; and (6) the remainder, if any, to fund general research and development activities, working capital and other general corporate activities including outstanding costs for intellectual property prosecution.
 See the section titled "Use of Proceeds" for additional information.

-Proposed NASDAQ Capital Market trading symbol
+Proposed Nasdaq Capital Market trading symbol